 Four committees support the work of the Supervisory Board.
 They prepare topics that are then dealt with by the full Supervisory Board and, in individual cases, take decisions in lieu of the full board, as far as permitted.
 The committee chairpersons reported regularly to the Supervisory Board on the details of their committee work.

-In the year under review, the Audit Committee held four meetings.
-The committee prepared for the full Supervisory Board's conference on endorsement and approval of the consolidated annual financial statements for fiscal 2016 and discussed the quarterly and first-half financial reports of 2017.
-A further focus was on monitoring the effectiveness of in-house auditing and the Group-wide risk management and internal control system, as well as on measures for further improvement of compliance.
+In the year under review, the Audit Committee held five meetings.
+The committee prepared for the full Supervisory Board's conference on endorsement and approval of the consolidated annual financial statements for fiscal 2017 and discussed the quarterly and first-half financial reports of 2018.
+Additional focal points were monitoring the effectiveness of the Group-wide risk management and internal control system by the Internal Auditing Department as well as measures for further improvement of compliance.
 The committee also conferred on the subjects of Group financing.

-Beyond these items, the committee reviewed the Internal Auditing department report, which did not indicate any material discrepancies in business transactions, and also considered the department's plans for the upcoming months.
-With respect to the audit of the annual financial statements for fiscal 2017, the committee confirmed the independence of the auditors and deliberated in detail on selecting auditors to recommend at the Annual Shareholders' Meeting for appointment and commissioning to perform an audit review, as well as on defining and monitoring the audit procedure and the focal points of the audit.
+Beyond these items, the committee reviewed the Internal Auditing Department report, which did not indicate any material discrepancies in business transactions, and also considered the department's plans for the upcoming months.
+With respect to the audit of the annual financial statements for fiscal 2018, the committee confirmed the independence of the auditors, and deliberated in detail on selecting auditors to recommend at the Annual Shareholder’s Meeting for appointment and commissioning to perform an audit review, as well as on defining and monitoring the audit procedure and the focal points of the audit.

-The Nomination Committee that draws up election proposals to be submitted to the Annual Shareholders' Meeting for shareholder representatives on the Supervisory Board met four times in the year under review.
-With respect to the required appointment to succeed Professor Arnold Picot who had passed away, the committee prepared a corresponding proposal for an appointment by the court.
+The Nomination Committee that draws up proposals to be submitted to the Annual Shareholders' Meeting for electing shareholder representatives to the Supervisory Board did not meet in the year under review.
+The Conciliation Committee pursuant to Section 27, Subsection 3, of the German Codetermination Law ("MitBestG“) likewise did not have to be convened.

-Audit of the Annual and Consolidated Financial Statements; Review of the Non-Financial Group Declaration
+Audit of the Annual and Consolidated Financial Statements; Review of the Non-Financial Group Statement

 Composition of the Supervisory Board and the Executive Board